guynir42/SeeChange/README.md

 The Image data is saved to disk using the format defined in the config file (using `storage.images.format`).
 Unlike the Exposure object, which is linked to files that were created by an instrument we are not in control of, the files associated with an Image object are created by the pipeline.
-We can also choose to save all the different arrays in different files, or in the same file (using multiple extensions).
+We can also choose to save all the different arrays (data, weight, flags, etc.) in different files, or in the same file (using multiple extensions).
 This is defined in the config file using `storage.images.single_file`.
 In either case, the additional arrays are saved with their own headers, which are all identical to the Image object's `raw_header` dictionary.